xvan/bluepill/Projects/BluePill/Applications/FatFs_uSD/readme.txt

 in FatFs configuration file “ffconf.h” available under the project includes directory, in a way to fit the application requirements.

-STM3210E-EVAL RevD's LEDs can be used to monitor the example status:
+STM3210C-EVAL RevC's LEDs can be used to monitor the example status:
   - LED_GREEN is on when the example runs successfully.
   - LED_RED is blinking in case of error in initialization or during FatFs_uSD process.